 At the time of the February 11, 2020 application submittal, Enbridge had completed wetland and waterbody surveys of approximately 70 percent of the proposed Project work areas.
 Since the February 11, 2020 application submittal, Enbridge has completed the remaining wetland and waterbody surveys along the Project route.
 Enbridge is submitting an addendum to the 2019 Wetland and Waterbody Survey Report that includes information collected during the 2020 field season.
 The addendum wetland and waterbody delineation report for the 2020 surveys that includes representative photographs, data sheets, and maps is provided as Attachment C-1 in the Supplemental Application Information.
 Wetland and waterbody locations are shown on the aerial maps provided as Attachment B of the Supplemental Application Information.
 Attachment H includes a wetland and waterbody crossing table identifying Project impacts.
+Enbridge collected waterbody data on accessible tracts along the proposed route.
+Enbridge completed approximately 70 percent of environmental field survey effort in 2019 to identify and classify (perennial, intermittent, or ephemeral) waterbodies along the proposed route as well as reviewed topographic maps and other published data.
 Enbridge classified linear waterbodies into one of three regimes according to the definitions provided by the USACE for the Nationwide Permit Program in 33 CFR Part 330.
-A summary of waterbodies crossed by the pipeline centerline is in Table 6.4.1-1.
+In areas of the proposed route where survey access was not available during the 2019 survey effort, Enbridge plans to complete the survey in 2020 following the winter season.
+A summary of waterbodies crossed by the Project pipeline centerline is in Table 6.4.1-1.

 Waterbody Regime Number

 Delineated Waterbodies

-Perennial 29
+Perennial 31 29

-Intermittent 37
+Intermittent 36 37

-Ephemeral 31
+Ephemeral 62 31

+NHD/WDH Waterbodies

+Perennial 47

+Intermittent/Fluctuating 36

-PROJECT TOTAL 97
+PROJECT TOTAL 182 97

-Notes: Notes: Delineated waterbodies are based on Includes rivers, streams, swales, and ditches.
-Includ Data waterway (WDH-18) where survey was not per 17 WDH waterbodies where a navigability determina des one WDNR 24K Hydrography mitted in a highway median and
+Notes: Notes: Delineated waterbodies are based o Includes rivers, streams, swales, and ditches.
+Inclu Data waterway (WDH-18) where survey was not pe 17 WDH waterbodies where a navigability determin - National Hydrography Dataset, WDH - Wisconsi Resources 24k Hydrography Dataset udes one WDNR 24K Hydrography ermitted in a highway median and nation by WDNR is requested.NHD